-PROXY - CLASS A COMMON STOCK THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+PROXY -- CLASS A COMMON STOCK THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints ROBERT J. O'TOOLE, GLEN R. BOMBERGER and W. DAVID ROMOSER, or any one of them, with full power of substitution, as proxy or proxies of the undersigned to attend the annual meeting of stockholders of A. O. Smith Corporation to be held on April 5, 1995, at 9:00 a.m.
+The undersigned hereby appoints ROBERT J. O'TOOLE, GLEN R. BOMBERGER and W. DAVID ROMOSER, or any one of them, with full power of substitution, as proxy or proxies of the undersigned to attend the annual meeting of stockholders of A. O. Smith Corporation to be held on April 3, 1996, at 9:00 a.m.
 Eastern Time, at the Hotel du Pont, 11th and Market Streets, Wilmington, Delaware, or at any adjournment thereof, and there to vote all shares of Class A Common Stock which the undersigned would be entitled to vote if personally present as specified upon the following matters and in their discretion upon such other matters as may properly come before the meeting.

-ELECTION OF FOR all nominees listed below / / WITHHOLD AUTHORITY / / DIRECTORS (except as marked to the contrary to vote for All Nominees below) listed below

-TOM H. BARRETT, GLEN R. BOMBERGER, THOMAS I. DOLAN, ROBERT J. O'TOOLE, DONALD J. SCHUENKE, ARTHUR O. SMITH AND BRUCE M. SMITH

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)

-- PROPOSAL TO APPROVE AMENDMENT OF THE RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF THE CLASS A COMMON STOCK TO 14,000,000 SHARES AND THE COMMON STOCK TO 60,000,000 SHARES: FOR / / AGAINST / / ABSTAIN / / - PROPOSAL TO APPROVE THE RATIFICATION OF ERNST & YOUNG LLP AS THE INDEPENDENT AUDITORS OF THE CORPORATION:

-FOR / / AGAINST / / ABSTAIN / /

-STOCKHOLDER PROPOSAL TO ROTATE THE LOCATION OF THE ANNUAL MEETING OF STOCKHOLDERS:

-FOR / / AGAINST / / ABSTATN / /

-(continued, and to be signed and dated, on the other side)

-23 PROXY NO. NO. OF SHARES

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting and accompanying Proxy Statement, ratifies all that said proxies or their substitutes may lawfully do by virtue hereof, and revokes all former proxies.
+1. ELECTION OF DIRECTORS FOR all nominees listed below // WITHHOLD AUTHORITY // (except as marked to the contrary below) to vote for All Nominees listed below H. BARRETT, GLEN R. BOMBERGER, THOMAS I. DOLAN, ROBERT J. O'TOOLE, DONALD J. SCHUENKE, ARTHUR O. SMITH BRUCE M. SMITH • TRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, WRITE THAT NOMINEE'S NAME ON THE PROVIDED BELOW.)
+2. PROPOSAL TO APPROVE THE RATIFICATION OF ERNST & YOUNG LLP AS THE INDEPENDENT AUDITORS OF THE CORPORATION: FOR // AGAINST // ABSTAIN // 3.
+STOCKHOLDER PROPOSAL TO PROVIDE A POST-MEETING REPORT ON THE ANNUAL MEETING OF STOCKHOLDERS: FOR // AGAINST // ABSTAIN // (continued, and to be signed and dated, on the other side) PRO Y NO. NO. OF SHARES The undersigned hereby acknowledges receipt of the Notice of Annual Meeting and accompanying Proxy ement, ratifies all that said proxies or their substitutes may lawfully do by virtue hereof, and kes all former proxies.
 Please sign exactly as your name appears below, date and return this proxy.

-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1, 2 AND 3 AND AGAINST PROPOSAL 4.
+NO THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED.
+IF IRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1 AND 2 AND AGAINST PROPOSAL 3.
+Date, 1996 Signature Signature When signing as attorney, executor, administrat trustee or quardian, please add your full title such.
+If shares are held by two or more persons all holders must sign the proxy.

-Date, 1995

-Signature

-Signature

-When signing as attorney, executor, administrator, trustee or guardian, please add your full title as such.
-If shares are held by two or more persons, all holders must sign the provy

-If you also hold Common Stock, please fill out the green Common Stock proxy.

-No postage is required if this proxy is returned in the enclosed envelope and mailed in the United States.
+IF YOU ALSO HOLD COMMON STOCK, PLEASE FILL OUT THE GREEN COMMON STOCK PROXY.
+NO POSTAGE IS REQUIRED IF THIS PROXY IS RETURNED IN THE ENCLOSED ENVELOPE AND MAILED IN THE UNITED STATES.

+A. O. SMITH CORPORATION P.O.
+Box 23973 Milwaukee, WI 53223-0973

-PROXY - COMMON STOCK THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+PROXY -- COMMON STOCK THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints ROBERT J. O'TOOLE, GLEN R. BOMBERGER and W. DAVID ROMOSER, or any one of them, with full power of substitution, as proxy or proxies of the undersigned to attend the annual meeting of stockholders of A. O. Smith Corporation to be held on April 5, 1995, at 9:00 a.m.
+The undersigned hereby appoints ROBERT J. O'TOOLE, GLEN R. BOMBERGER and W. DAVID ROMOSER, or any one of them, with full power of substitution, as proxy or proxies of the undersigned to attend the annual meeting of stockholders of A. O. Smith Corporation to be held on April 3, 1996, at 9:00 a.m.
 Eastern Time, at the Hotel du Pont, 11th and Market Streets, Wilmington, Delaware, or at any adjournment thereof, and there to vote all shares of Common Stock which the undersigned would be entitled to vote if personally present as specified upon the following matters and in their discretion upon such other matters as may properly come before the meeting.